 There is a great chance many of you will know Cornwall as a beautiful part of the world, there is a good reason it is a favourite among holidaymakers.
-With this in mind, what better area to purchase yourself a gorgeous holiday lodge at a lovely park such as St Trinny Farm.
+With this in mind, what better area to purchase yourself a gorgeous holiday lodge than at a lovely park such as St Tinney Farm.

-And when its time for food, why not enjoy some great meals prepared using the finest local ingredients, paired with a local ale or cider, at the fully licensed bar and restaurant located on site.
+And when its time for food, why not enjoy some great meals prepared using the finest local ingredients, paired with a local ale or cider, at the fully licensed bar, restaurant located on site.
 A takeaway service is also offered, perfect when you want to enjoy something to eat from the comfort of your own lodge.

 From the location of this wonderful park, you have convenient links to other places well worth exploring.
 For instance, this park is situated just a mile away from the A39 Atlantic Highway, allowing for you easy access to some very nice beaches, in fact, award-winning beaches.
 Further to this, the whole of the North Cornish coastline is within easy reach.
 The North Cornish coastline is home to picturesque villages like Port Issac and contains historic harbours.
 This being such an impressive landscape you may not be surprised to know this area has been featured in many TV and film pieces, including Poldark, Daphne du Maurier’s Jamaica Inn, and Doc Martin.
 Also not far from the park is Tintagel Castle, the legendary birthplace of King Arthur, Boscastle harbour, Warbstow Bury Ancient Hill and the Widemouth Bay Beach.